 Chapter 8, The Future of Bollywood

 Ulka Anjaria is Professor of English at Brandeis University, where she writes and teaches on South Asian literature and film.
-She is the author of Realism in the Twentieth-Century Indian Novel: Colonial Difference and Literary Form (2012) and Reading India Now: Contemporary Formations in Literature and Popular Culture (2019) and editor of A History of the Indian Novel in English (2015).
+She is the author of Realism in the Twentieth-Century Indian Novel: Colonial Difference and Literary Form (2012) and Reading India Now: Contemporary Formations in Literature and Popular Culture (2019), and is the editor of A History of the Indian Novel in English (2015).